 A Maryland state tax return is only required if you earned money in the state of Maryland in the tax year.

-In 2014, you would need to file a Maryland State tax return if you earned at least $10,150.
-This number is expected to stay the same for 2015, but can be checked here when that information becomes available.
+In 2017, you would need to file a Maryland State tax return if you earned at least $10,500.
+This number can be checked here.
 Much like the federal tax return, you can choose not to file if you made less than this amount in the tax year you are filing a refund for, but you would forfeit any refund you might be due.